 There’s never enough time to do Portugal justice, as it’s a diverse destination.
-We found that if you rent a vehicle and do Portugal at your own pace, it can be simple to immerse in the culture and eat any many egg custards as you can.
+We found 5 days in Portugal is just about perfect!
+Especially if you book a car and go at your own pace.
+It’s easy to immerse in the culture and eat any many egg custards as you can!
 There’s loads to love about Portugal, and here is some of our favorites.

 Most people will go to Portugal for the city sightseeing or heading straight for the beach.
 But this fascinating country has much more to offer off the shore and away from the crowds.
 One of our favorite trips to Portugal was exploring the Algarve and the smaller towns/villages in the hills.

-The trip was so fantastic I hope to go back this November for a work conference and spend more time in Lisbon!
+The trip was so fantastic we went back this November for a work conference and spent more time in Lisbon!
 Have you done Portugal before?
 What was the best part of it for you?